rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

   * Add the `after` argument and introduce a new `$cursor` variable for it
   * Perform the first query without a `cursor` argument
   * Perform a second query with the `endCursor` of the previous query result as `cursor` argument
-* Checkout the {{% a_blank "source code" "https://github.com/rwieruch/node-appollo-boost-github-graphql-api" %}} of the previously implemented application and align your thoughts/implementation with it
 * Take the three-minute {{% a_blank "quiz" "https://www.surveymonkey.com/r/SWL9NJ7" %}}

 {{% chapter_header "Apollo Client and a GraphQL Mutation" "graphql-apollo-client-mutation" %}}